funger1990/Rosalind/README.md

 # Rosalind
-My solutions to the active learning website [Rosalind](http://rosalind.info/problems/locations/)
+My solutions to the problems of the active learning website [Rosalind](http://rosalind.info/problems/locations/)

 ## introduction